 “They said it was because I’d misidentified three precursor variables,” says Sitlin.
 “But I knew better than that.”

-The evening before, he and his wife, Clarise, had hosted the management team from Malinworth Formulations at the annual “Nose in the Air” fundraiser for Allergic Rhinitis.
-It was an enjoyable evening, and Sitlin had the group in stitches telling his story about being in an elevator with Henny Youngman.
+The evening before, he and his wife, Clarise, had hosted management from Malinworth Formulations at the annual “Nose in the Air” fundraiser for Allergic Rhinitis.
+It was an enjoyable night, and Sitlin had the group in stitches telling his story about being in an elevator with Henny Youngman.
 Then it happened.

 Even when he offered to get a divorce, the company held firm.
-So on October 15, Sitlin hired attorney Sheila Witherington and now the matter is headed to court.
-Holloway-Sills will not comment on pending litigation, other than to state through a spokeseperson: “Any employee’s position in the company would never be impacted solely by a nickname.”
+So on April 15, Sitlin hired attorney Sheila Wither and now the matter is headed to court.
+Holloway-Sills will not comment on pending litigation, but stated through a spokesperson: “An employee’s position would never be impacted by a nickname.”

-Meanwhile, to play it safe, Sitlin is learning all he can about post-contingencies.
+But to play it safe, Sitlin is studying up on post-contingencies.